 Do Ho Suh’s ‘Passage/s’ is a timely look at what it means to feel at home in a globalized world.
 The exhibition’s three sections are reached by making your own patient passage up steep staircases and through the garden at Victoria Miro’s Wharf Road space.
-In each, different media – thread drawings, photographic blueprints, polyester fabric installations and video installations – have been used to reproduce mundane objects and experiences that form the backdrop to modern life.
-These include replica doors and entranceways, lightbulbs, plugs and toilet seats from the many places Suh has called home (London, New York, Berlin, Providence and his hometown of Seoul).
+In each, different media – thread drawings, photographic blueprints, polyester fabric installations and video installations – have been used to reproduce the mundane objects and experiences that form the backdrop to modern life.
+Included amongst these are replica doors and entranceways, lightbulbs, plugs and toilet seats from the many places Suh has called home (London, New York, Berlin, Providence and his hometown of Seoul).
 Each is named after its address of origin, listed like a serial number.

 The ‘Hubs’ question what it means to belong somewhere.
 A ‘home’ must have a physical structure (doorframes, handles, walls), but our experience of belonging has an emotional structure, too.
 The ‘Hubs’ allow us to position ourselves on the threshold between ‘private’ and ‘public’ life or between ‘insider’ and ‘outsider’ status.
 These delicate structures capture the loneliness of the transient ‘global citizen’ and of the uprooted immigrant, while simultaneously evoking the comfort of familiar settings.

 Once on this threshold, we can be tourists in Suh’s life.
-Exit Series (2016) parodies the readymade by dextrously reproducing plug-sockets, entry buzzers and even a gas inspection certificate in stainless steel wire, making us look anew at things we might not usually notice.
+Exit Series (2016) parodies the readymade by dextrously reproducing plug-sockets, entry buzzers and even a gas inspection certificate in stainless-steel wire, making us look anew at things we might not usually notice.
 The thread drawings on the lower floor of the gallery are like cryosections of the ‘Hubs’.
 Made of sewn gelatin tissue dissolved in water, these two-dimensional cross sections of congealed thread and paper are like fossilized memories of entranceways and a New York staircase.

 The show also contains three video works, of which the massive three-channel Passage/s: The Pram Project (2015–16) is the most touching.
-On another screen, My Home/s (2014–16) pans vertically and horizontally between rooms of fastidiously arranged things (computers, office and kitchen equipment, a recurring statuette of the Virgin Mary) as if they were a part of one apartment block while Passages (2015–16) takes us on a journey down an infinite corridor.
+On another screen, My Home/s (2014–16) pans vertically and horizontally between rooms of fastidiously arranged things – computers, office and kitchen equipment, a recurring statuette of the Virgin Mary – as if they were a part of one apartment block, while Passages (2015–16) takes us on a journey down an infinite corridor.

 The Pram Project is a portrait of the artist as a middle-aged father of two.
-A charming view of the streets of Islington and Seoul filmed on three GoPro cameras from the perspective of his daughters’ pram, the piece captures the sounds of the children’s adorable babbling and singing and Suh’s gentle responses.
+A charming view of the streets of Islington and Seoul filmed on three GoPro cameras from the perspective of his daughters’ pram, the piece captures the sounds of the children’s babbling and singing and Suh’s gentle responses.